fisherprime/ignore/README.md

     2. Output to stdout option, make it the default?
     3. Deduplocate template file entries for the same technology, language, ...
-    4. Provide an ignore option in repository definitions.